 ‘Tis the season for holiday shopping.
-I've been wanting to put together a gift guide for backpackers based on my favorite travel brands and products for years.
+For years, I've wanted to put together a gift guide for backpackers based on my favorite travel brands and products.

-Whether you're shopping for a family member, partner, friend, or even yourself, I hope you'll find something new and useful.
+Whether you're shopping for a family member, partner, friend, or even yourself, I hope you'll find something new and valuable.

-Apple wasn't the first to make wireless Bluetooth earphones, however they once again showed an ability to make an existing product cooler.
+Apple wasn't the first to make wireless Bluetooth earphones; however, they showed an ability to make an existing product cooler.

 I bought the AirPods a few months after they came out, and they've been my go-to headphones ever since.